Kartmaan/survival-simulator/README.md

 ![Danger management](/assets/md_images/danger.png)

+**Audacity**
-- Survivor has a random “**audacity**” value that determines the length of this safety distance from the danger.
+- Survivor has a random “**audacity**” value (between 1.0 and 10.0) that determines the length of this safety distance from the danger but also the duration of its flee.
 - The lower the audacity value, the greater the safe distance, which, while guaranteeing the Survivor a better chance to not meet the danger, also deprives him of a greater range of movement, potentially preventing him from accessing a food zone.
 - Conversely, a higher audacity value will reduce this safe distance, allowing the Survivor to access a wider area of the surface while ensuring he remains relatively far from danger.
+- A high audacity value reduces the duration of the escape, allowing the Survivor to resume his search for food more quickly.
+- Conversely, a low audacity value increases the duration of the escape, which certainly ensures greater distance from danger, but also causes the Survivor to consume more energy during its prolonged escape, during which time its search for food is ignored.

 ![Audacity management](/assets/md_images/audacity.png)

+> While Survivors start out on an equal footing in terms of their main parameters: same initial energy value, same sensory radius size, same speed, same energy loss value, etc., the audacity value makes it possible to include randomness in their behavior without significantly impacting the imbalance in survival chances.

+**Follow**
 - If a Survivor detects another fleeing Survivor in his sensory field, he follows him out of a sense of survival.
 - If a Survivor in '**deja_vu**' mode detects another Survivor fleeing, it doesn't follow, as it already knows where the danger is.